By David Joel Miller

-1. Make to do lists.
+1. Make to-do lists.

-Trying to remember all the things you need to do will keep your head full with little working memory to keep track of what still needs to be done.
+Trying to remember all the things you need to do will keep your head full of little working memory to keep track of what still needs to be done.
 The result of all that anxiety in your head is that you will forget something, probably something really important.